-Individuals who have a major in Communication Sciences and Disorders (CSD) or have completed leveling coursework, are welcome to apply.
-Students without a CSD major and have not taken leveling courses, should contact Roxanne DePaul at email@example.com for further instructions.
+Individuals who have a major in Communication Sciences and Disorders (CSD) or have completed the Prerequisite undergraduate coursework are welcome to apply.
+Students without a CSD major and who have not taken the undergraduate prerequisite courses should look at the Post-baccalaureate, Non majors Program page for more details.

-Applications are only accepted electronically through the Communication Sciences and Disorders Centralized Application Service (CSDCAS).
-When submitting materials applicants will be expected to include the following:
+1. Applications are only accepted electronically through the Communication Sciences and Disorders Centralized Application Service (CSDCAS).

-1. Official academic transcripts that include your FALL grades.
-Transcripts should be sent to this address: CSDCAS Verification Department P.O.
+a.
+Official academic transcripts that include your FALL grades.
+Transcripts should be sent to this address: CSDCAS Verification Department, P.O.
 Box 9113 Watertown, MA 02471.
-International Students Applicants*: All international applicants must submit an official course-by-course evaluation of all foreign education credentials.
-Acceptable international credential evaluation agencies include: 1) Educational Credential Evaluators, Inc. (ece.org), 2) World Educational Services (wes.org), or 3) any NACES accredited evaluation service (naces.org).
+International Student Applicants*: All international applicants must submit an official course-by-course evaluation of all foreign education credentials.
+Acceptable international credential evaluation agencies include: A) Educational Credential Evaluators, Inc. (ece.org), B) World Educational Services (wes.org), or C) any NACES accredited evaluation service (naces.org).

-6. In the CSDCAS Application Activities section include information on relevant professional and volunteer activities, experience with foreign languages, and undergraduate research.
+f.
+CSDCAS application (activities section) may require information on relevant professional and volunteer activities, experience with foreign languages, and undergraduate research.